 Chris holds a BFA in Acting from the University of Wyoming and an MFA from the American Repertory Theatre (A.R.T.)/Moscow Art Theatre School (MXAT) Institute for Advanced Theatre Training at Harvard University.
 While at Harvard, he was afforded the honor of being accepted to the program in teacher training for Fitzmaurice Voicework and Voice and Speech Pedagogy.
 He then spent the next two and a half years training as a voice, speech, dialect, and text coach for both actors and non-actors, and has been coaching and teaching voice, speech, and dialects ever since.

-A large portion of Mr. Lang's work now focuses on Elysium Conservatory Theatre, where he has the pleasure of serving as Head of Voice and Speech, a senior member of the acting company, and as primary voice and speech instructor in the Conservatory.
+A large portion of Mr. Lang's has focused on Elysium Conservatory Theatre, where he had the pleasure of serving as Head of Voice and Speech.
 Additionally, Chris has a private studio coaching actors for roles in film and television and recording voiceover for radio and audio books.

 As a voice coach, Mr. Lang has coached productions in regional theatres around America and internationally (The American Repertory Theatre and the Moscow Art Theatre).
 He hascoached productions for some of the industry’s foremost directors including Robert Woodruff, Ola Mafaalani, Jeri Mouwad, Rinde Eckert, Gadi Roll, Marcus Stern, Martin Jago, KJ Sanchez, Scott Zigler, Sam Wiseman, Roman Kozak, and Karin Coonrod and Aaron Ganz.
 He also coached privately for film and television actors: Bernie White (24 and The West Wing), Mam Smith (HBO’s Angels in America), Diana Schneider (The Good Shepherd), and others.